eric-downes/20sq-blog/README.md

 image: assetsPosts/yourPostFolder/imageToBeUsedAsThumbnails.png This is optional, but useful if e.g. you share the post on Twitter.
 usemathjax: true (omit this line if you don't need to typeset math)
 thanks: A short acknowledged message.
 It will be shown immediately above the content of your post.
+crosspostURL: A link, such as "https://example.com" (omit this line if this isn't a cross-post).
+crosspostName: A name for the link (omit this line if this isn't a cross-post).
+asset_path: /assetsPosts/images-folder/
 ---
 ```